redouanelg/EddyNet/README.md

 This is the supplementary material of the publication "EddyNet: A Deep Neural Network For Pixel-Wise Classification of Oceanic Eddies
 ", from R. Lguensat et al., submitted.
 Pre-print at:

-Eddynet is an U-Net like architecture (a convolutional encoder-decoder followed by a pixel-wise classification layer + skip connections).
+Eddynet is an U-Net like architecture (a convolutional encoder-decoder followed by a pixel-wise classification layer + skip connections). <br />

 ![](unetschema.png)

 # Paper main messages: